test-fullautomation/robotframework-testsuitesmanagement/packagedoc/additional_docs/Description.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Nowadays, Json is the leading of structuring data for exchange not only for web applications but also for other software
 applications.
-Json format is used to represent data, and become the universal standard of data exchange, that the reason
+Json format is used to represent data, and become the universal standard of data exchange.
+That is the reason
-we decided using Json format as configuration file for RobotFramework AIO.
+we decided using Json format for configuration files of RobotFramework AIO.

 Together with ``JsonPreprocessor`` package, ``RobotFramework_Testsuites`` supports configuring RobotFramework AIO automation
-test project with json files which allow user adds the comments, imports params from other json files.
-Adding comments and
+test project with json files which allow users to add the comments, and to import params from other json files.
+Adding comments
-importing json files are enhanced features which are developed and documented in ``JsonPreprocessor`` python package.
+and importing json files are enhanced features which are developed and documented in ``JsonPreprocessor`` python package.

 Define 4 levels of configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``RobotFramework_Testsuites`` management defines 4 different configuration levels, from level 1 to level 4 level 1 is highest priority, and level 4 is lowest priority:
+``RobotFramework_Testsuites`` management defines 4 different configuration levels, from level 1 to level 4.
+Level 1 is highest priority, and level 4 is lowest priority.

+The 4 different configuration levels helps users more convenient to configure RobotFramework test project:

+* Level 1 supports users execute robot run with specific configuration file.

+* Level 2 supports users loading configuration file base on variant name.

+* Level 3 supports users creating different separated configuration files for indiviual robot testsuite files.

+* Level 4 supports users practicing to learn RobotFramework AIO.

 **Level 1: Loads configuration file via input parameter of robot command**

 This is highest priority of loading configuration method, that means, configuration level 2 or 3 will be ignored even it is set.

-This level 1 configuration is designed to force RobotFramework AIO executing with the configuration file for some purpose:
+This level 1 configuration is designed for some purpose:

 * In case the use wants to execute the robot run with specific configuration file for the particular purposes.